Swift Justice for a Crash is No Accident

 Florida is a no-fault state, which means that drivers must have a minimum of $10,000 in personal injury protection (PIP) insurance.
 PIP requirements allow victims to recover compensation for their medical bills and lost wages after an accident no matter who is at fault for the collision.
 PIP coverage will only pay 60% of all lost wages, as well as 80% of any medical bills up until $10,000.
 Furthermore, those medical bills and lost wages will come out of the same pool of money.

 PIP insurance coverage follows the person, meaning if you are involved in an accident in someone else’s car, your personal insurance is still the PIP coverage that would be used, not the owner of the vehicle you were in.
 There are situations in which an injured person in an accident doesn’t have insurance and therefore, PIP coverage has to come from someone else’s policy.
 Unfortunately, this is why the insurance claims process can be tricky and a knowledgeable car accident attorney can help.

 Additionally, it is not uncommon for victims of auto accidents to have further damages left uncompensated following their PIP coverage.
 With insurance companies sometimes diminishing the worth of your claim, and attempting to pay you or other victims as little as possible, if you plan on filing a suit to obtain the rest of your damages, you shouldn’t take on the insurance company alone.
-Justin Weinstein is an experienced Personal Injury Protection claims attorney and can help you get the maximum amount of compensation you are owed under your insurance.
+An experienced Personal Injury Protection claims attorney can help you get the maximum amount of compensation you are owed under your insurance.

 WHY RETAIN AN ACCIDENT ATTORNEY?